furechan/tempcache/README.md

 This library offers a simple way to cache data and function results using temporary files, including a mechanism for automatic expiration after a certain time.
 This library is best used for long running or expensive functions as well as processes that return large datasets.

-Dy default, the package uses the `pickle` module to serialize data.
-Inputs are first serialized and then hashed to create unique cache file names.
+Each item is saved as a saparate file whose name is computed by serializing the inputs and hashing the result into a unique file name.

 > **Note**